-In the fall of 2014, I had the opportunity to meet and hear speak, Robert Herjavec.
+Robert Herjavec.
 Most people know him from the popular TV show Shark Tank.
 However, he is also the founder and CEO of The Herjavec Group, headquartered in Toronto, Canada.
 The Herjavec Group is a highly respected cybersecurity firm.
 Together with a company called Cybersecurity Ventures, the two companies have released their 2017 Healthcare Cybersecurity Report.

 The report talks about ransomware quite a bit.
 Some of the most important points are that paying ransomware creates a self-fulfilling prophecy of sorts, providing the hackers with a strong revenue stream that allows them to further invest in research and development to perform even more successful hacks.